-4. Top it off with cider – Pimm’s with a twist would have to be gingerbread syrup, lemon juice and apple cider, all served in a large schooner.
+4. Top it off with cider – Pimm’s with another twist, try gingerbread syrup, lemon juice and apple cider, all served in a large schooner.

 6. Add a drop of gin – Add a touch of gin to your Pimm’s to enhance its flavour.
 A dry gin gives the drink more personality, boosting the botanical flavours and giving it an aromatic flair while keeping to its British roots throughout the Summer season.

 7. Use whisky – If you’re wanting to liven your Pimm’s up a little, add a measure or two of whisky.
 The citrus notes in Pimm’s marry perfectly with whisky especially when it’s mixed with ginger ale and a few slices of orange.
 Additionally, to increase the spiciness a little, replace the ginger ale with ginger beer for the perfect punchy Pimm’s cocktail.

 8. Pimmlet – Muddle cucumber, mint leaves, and sugar syrup in a cocktail shaker, fill with ice and then shake for a minute.
 Give your arms a rest so you don’t spill any, then strain into a chilled martini glass and fix the window cleaner with your best ‘so what if it’s Thursday afternoon’ look. (serve in cocktail glass),

 - Cocktail shaker and a martini glass